 This aspect deals with the degree of awareness relating to security risks inherent in user activities, and training staff on standards and procedures to perform their duties.
-Put another way, this criterion assesses whether staff possesses the knowledge on how to handle and treat sensitive information.
+This criteria will assess whether your staff possess the knowledge on how to handle and treat sensitive information.

 This protocol refers to the need to restrict system access to authorized users.
 This level of control helps prevent data from being accessed by outside users and reduces the risk of information leaks.
 Consider which users are authorized to view system data and ensure that your systems reflect this restriction.

 Another requirement is to create the ability to detect, contain, analyze, and respond to incidents in online systems.
 Contractors must develop a system to deal with any breach or security threat, which includes the need to follow proper notification directives.